 - Education or examination requirements.

-To become a notary public in Texas, you need not take an exam.
-However, some states like Florida and California have it as part of the process.
+To become a notary public in Texas, you need not take an exam or meet an education requirement.
+However, some states like Florida and California have such requirements as part of the appointment process.
 In this case, it is necessary that you review and be familiar with relevant laws.
-You may also seek the services of qualified notary education vendors.
+You may also seek the services of qualified notary education vendors, such as Texas State Notary Bureau.

 - Complete required hours for training